Third-Party Sexual Harassment Policy

 6. Any other information the complainant believes to be relevant to the harassment complaint.

-7. Should Library management feel the harassing behavior is excessively egregious, they maintain the discretion to proceed directly to established Ban and Bar procedures.
+7. If Library management feel the harassing behavior is excessively egregious, they maintain the discretion to proceed directly to established Ban & Bar procedures.

-Managers and supervisors who knowingly allow or tolerate sexual harassment or retaliation, including the failure to immediately report such misconduct to Administration or HR, are in violation of this policy and subject to discipline up to and including termination.
+Managers and supervisors who knowingly allow or tolerate sexual harassment or retaliation, including the failure to immediately report such misconduct to Administration or Human Resources, are in violation of this policy.
+They are subject to discipline up and including termination.

 CONFIDENTIALITY:

 All complaints and investigations are treated confidentially to the extent possible and information is disclosed strictly on a need-to-know basis.
-The identity of the complainant is usually revealed to the parties involved during the investigation and the HR director takes adequate steps to ensure that the complainant is protected from retaliation during and after the investigation.
+Since the identity of the complainant is usually revealed to the parties involved during the investigation, the HR director takes adequate steps to ensure the complainant is protected from retaliation during and after the investigation.

 IMPLEMENTATION: